death-angel-141/Google-Drive-Uploader/README.md

 ## Setup Your Own Bot
 ```
-1. Create Your  [Google Drive api Credential](https://console.cloud.google.com/apis/credentials) (other type) and Download  Its json
+1. Create Your  [Google Drive api Credential](https://console.cloud.google.com/apis/credentials) (other type/TV and Limited Input ) and Download  Its json

 2. Paste it In Bot Root Directroy  and Rename it "client_secrets.json"